telerik/blazor-docs/components/grid/columns/menu.md

 }
 ````

+>caption Column menu with filtering, locking and sorting, but without a column chooser

 ![column menu common settings example](images/column-menu-common-settings-example.png)

 ## Notes

-* Applying settings to a Grid column like `Filterable="false"`, `Sortable="false"`, `Lockable="false"` will take precendense over the common settings applied in the `<GridColumnMenuSettings>` and disable the above-mentioned functionalities for the adjacent column.
+* Applying settings to a Grid column like `Filterable="false"`, `Sortable="false"`, `Lockable="false"` will take precendense over the common settings applied in the `<GridColumnMenuSettings>` and disable the above-mentioned functionalities for the corresponding column.

-* An exception will be thrown if the `FilterMode` of the Grid is set to `FilterRow` and a column menu is used as the filter descriptors of the two features are not compatible.
+* An exception will be thrown if the `FilterMode` of the Grid is set to `FilterRow` and a column menu is used - the filter descriptors of the two features are not compatible.

-* To disable the Column Menu for a specific column in the Grid set the `ShowColumnMenu` parameter of the column to `false`.

-* To disable filtering and sorting for a specific column set the `Filterable` and `Sortable` parameters of the column to `false`.

-* If the Grid has a [frozen]({%slug grid-columns-frozen%}) column (`Locked="true"`) that column cannot be unfrozen from the column menu.
+* If the Grid has a [frozen]({%slug grid-columns-frozen%}) column (`Locked="true"`), that column cannot be unfrozen from the column menu.

 ## See Also